-Rio is famed for its beautiful beaches, annual carnival and stunning natural vistas which intertwine with the city so its safe to say, there’s more than enough reason to find yourself wanting to visit!
-If you’ve already sold on visiting Rio (or indeed if you need a bit more convincing), here are 10 amazing sightings you need to see in Rio de Janeiro!
+Rio is famed for its beautiful beaches, annual carnival and stunning natural vistas which intertwine with the city.
+This all means that there’s more than enough reason to find yourself wanting to visit.

 1.)
 Christ the Redeemer

-Probably the most iconic statue in the world, Christ the Redeemer stands at 98 feet (30 m) tall, looming over the city of Rio at a staggering total height of 2,300 feet (701 m).
-Talk about a view, right???
+Probably the most iconic statue in the world, Christ the Redeemer stands at 98 feet (30 m) tall.
+Looming over Rio de Janeiro at a staggering total height of 2,300 feet, it’s easily one of the best things to see.
+Plus, talk about a view!

-The statue is accessible by a train that leaves every 30 minutes, from 8:30am to 7:00pm.
-For the best views, sit on the right side of the train as it makes its way up the mountain.
-Admission costs 36 Brazilian Real (R$) and the site is open daily.
+Now, the statue is accessible by a train that leaves every 30 minutes, from 8:30 am to 7:00 pm.
+Though, for the best views, sit on the right side of the train as it makes its way up the mountain (plus, it’s the safest way to get there).

 2.)
 Sugarloaf Mountain